rust-osdev/homepage/content/this-month/2021-03/index.md

   is also technically a breaking change in `aml v0.11.0`.
 - The AML interpreter now correctly supplies the `\_OS`, `\_OSI`, and `\_REV` objects.
 These objects were designed to allow firmware to detect OS support for new AML features, but [come with a bit of baggage](https://www.kernel.org/doc/html/latest/firmware-guide/acpi/osi.html).
-  This is important for supporting running on real hardware, which often assumes the existance of these objects.
+  This is important for supporting running on real hardware, which often assumes the existence of these objects.
   <span class="gray">(published as `aml v0.11.0`)</span>

 ## Call for Participation